walterhiggins/ScriptCraft/README.md

 4. When the build is done, there will be a new file beginning with `spigot` and ending in `.jar` in the spigotmc directory.
 Run this file by typing `java -jar spigot-1.10.2.jar` (it might not be that exact name - you can list files in the directory by typing `dir` (Windows) or `ls` (Mac and Linux).
 5. The server will start up then shut down very shortly afterwards.
 You'll need to edit a file called `eula.txt` - change `eula=false` to `eula=true` and save the file.
 6. Run the `java -jar spigot-1.10.2.jar` command again - this time the server will start up.
 Shut it down by typing `stop` at the server prompt.

+## Installing ScriptCraft

+Follow these steps to download and install ScriptCraft.

-7. Download the [scriptcraft.jar][dl] plugin and save it to the `plugins` directory and restart the server by typing `java -jar spigot-1.10.2.jar`.
+1. Download the [scriptcraft.jar][dl] plugin and save it to the `plugins` directory and restart the server by typing `java -jar spigot-1.10.2.jar`.
-9. At the server prompt type `js 1 + 1` and hit enter.
+2. At the server prompt type `js 1 + 1` and hit enter.
 The result `2` should be displayed.

 Congratulations - you've just installed your Custom Minecraft Server and are ready to begin writing your first mod!